LeeWhite187/OGA.SharedKernel/README.md

 ## Building OGA.SharedKernel

 This lbirary is built with the new SDK-style projects.
-It contains multiple projects, one for each target NET Framework: 4.5.2, 4.7, 5, 6.
+It contains multiple projects, one for each of the following frameworks:
+  NET Framework 4.5.2
+  NET Framework 4.7
+  NET 5
+  NET 6

+It is compatible with linux-64 and Win-x64 runtimes.

 ## Visual Studio